yusyel/guides/README.md

 ```bash
 az acr create --resource-group zoomcamp --name zoomcampacr --sku Basic
 ```
-After ```--name ``` tag you should choose unique for docker container registry name.
-We're going to use login information for docker container repository.
+After ```--name ``` tag you **should choose unique** for docker container registry **name.** We're going to use login information for docker container repository when we push local docker container to azure docker container repository.